hypercube-software/Audio-Workshops/site/docs/midi-monitor.md

 - [GS](https://en.wikipedia.org/wiki/General_MIDI#GS_extensions) a superset of GM by Roland
 - [XG](https://en.wikipedia.org/wiki/General_MIDI#XG_extensions) a superset of GM by Yamaha

-With the raise of Virtual Instruments, all of this is now relatively pointless since each VSTi contains thousands of unique sounds.
+With the rise of Virtual Instruments, all of this is now relatively pointless since each VSTi contains thousands of unique sounds.

 ## Controllers